deansher/aider/design_docs/switch_to_low_level_langfuse_sdk/plan_switch_to_low_level_langfuse_sdk.md

-# Plan for Improving Langfuse Integration
+# Plan for Switching to Low-Level Langfuse SDK

+As I (Dean) edit this on December 9, 2024, I doubt it's a good idea.

 Brade and Dean are using this document to support their collaborative process.
 Brade is an AI software engineer collaborating with Dean through the Brade application.
 We are working together to enhance the Brade application's code.
 This is an interesting recursive situation where Brade is helping improve her own implementation.